Textualize/textual-plotext/README.md

 The library makes one widget available: `PlotextPlot`.
-This widget provides a `plt` property, which should be used where you would normally use `plt` as seen in the Plotext documentatino.
+This widget provides a `plt` property, which should be used where you would normally use `plt` as seen in the Plotext documentation.

 Let's take [the first
 example](https://github.com/piccolomo/plotext/blob/master/readme/basic.md#scatter-plot)